Bulletin #2517, Maine Maple Tours: Guidance During COVID-19

 - During any season, be sure to do a safety walk-through before opening to the public to address tripping hazards, chemical storage, electrocution hazards, keys removed from the equipment and implements down, etc.

 While there is great potential for this event, all participating producers must take the risk involved seriously.
 Many producers may choose to minimize this risk by only offering maple products for grab-and-go sales only.
 Others may choose more involved entertainment options but must do so with careful planning.
-Developing those plans to maximize space between people (greater than 6 feet), to minimize touchpoints, and with systems to sanitize areas of frequent contact will ensure everyone’s safety and a successful event.
+Developing those plans to maximize space between people (greater than 6 feet), minimize touchpoints, and clean and disinfect areas of frequent contact will ensure everyone’s safety and a successful event.

-If you have questions about your event planning process, do not hesitate to reach out to Jason Lilley at University of Maine Cooperative Extension for support at firstname.lastname@example.org or 207.781.6099, or the Maine Department of Agriculture, Conservation, and Forestry (DACF) 207.287.3491.
+If you have questions about your event planning process, do not hesitate to reach out to Jason Lilley at University of Maine Cooperative Extension for support at email@example.com or 207.781.6099.

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.